 Under VCP, correction is the same as described above under “Corrective action.”
-Employer J files a VCP submission according to Revenue Procedure 2016-51, using Form 14568, Model VCP Compliance Statement.
-Include Forms 8950 and 8951.
-Beginning in 2018, the user fee for VCP submissions is generally based upon the current value of all IRAs that are associated with the SARSEP plan.
-For example, if the value is between $0 and $500,000, the user fee is $1,500.
-If the value of all IRAs exceeds $500,000, the user fee will be higher.
+Employer J files a VCP submission according to Revenue Procedure 2019-19 via the Pay.gov website following the procedures in Section 11.
+Employer J, uses Form 14568, Model VCP Compliance Statement (PDF) and your own narrative attachments to identify the failure and describe how it’s being fixed.
+User fees for VCP submissions are generally based upon the current value of all IRAs that are associated with the SARSEP plan

 Audit Closing Agreement Program: